Nerdinacan/galaxy-test-bed/README.md

 npm run proxy
 ```

-Now the components you're building or other code you want to test in the ./src folder and manipulate App.vue and main.js until it
+Now put the components you're building or other code you want to test in the ./src folder and manipulate App.vue and main.js until it
 launches to your satisfaction.